-Provide narrow-slot, ventilated wireways complete with snap-on covers within all control panels to contain both the internal panel wiring and incoming/outgoing field wiring.
+Provide narrow-slot, ventilated wireways complete with snap-on covers within all control panels to contain both the internal panel wiring and incoming/outgoing field cabling/wiring.

 Size wireways such that they are not more than 40% full once the wiring is installed.
+Wireway design should follow the CSA requirements related to wiring categories identified in Table 12-1.2.